Seneca-BSA/bsa/docs/seh500/lab3.md

         .cpu cortex-m4              @ cpu is cortex-m4
         .thumb                      @ use thumb encoding

-        .data                       @ put variables in the data section
+        .data                       @ define the data section, used for variables
-        sum:    .word #             @ declare a label for data of word size
+        sum:    .word #             @ declare two word size labels
-        num:    .word #             @ sum and num with values of 0 and 5
+        num:    .word #             @ assign sum and num with values of 0 and 5

-        .text                       @ put code in the text section .global main                @ declare main as a global variable .type main, %function       @ set main to function type
+        .text                       @ define the text section, used for code .global main                @ declare main as a global variable .type main, %function       @ set main to function type